 Speakers use a variety of materials within their construction.
 The lighter the material, the faster the response.
 Lighter materials tend to produce better transients, and plasma arcs have no weight at all.
 In this context, the speaker operates by modifying the temperature and moving the airflow.

-Plasma arc speakers were invented by William Duddeles at the beginning of the 1900s, as an evolution of Singing Arc and an innovation related to ion thruster spacecraft propulsion.
+Plasma arc speakers were invented by William Duddeles at the beginning of the 1900s as an evolution of Singing Arc and an innovation related to ion thruster spacecraft propulsion.
 The invention of the ionophore emerged when its creator discovered that by varying the voltage of the arc, the sound generated also changed.
 Decades later, Siegfried Klein tuned the arc speaker by inserting the arc in a quartz tube.
-He then got the idea of connecting this device to a horn, therefor creating both a speaker and a microphone.
+He then got the idea of connecting this device to a horn, therefore creating both a speaker and a microphone.
 Years later, DuKane Corporation manufactured the air-ionizing Ionovac.
 Nowadays, this design is still in use and easily available to the public.

 ExcelPhysics and Image Scientific Instruments provide their own version of plasma speakers, making them more affordable and available to the public.
-The design created by ExcelPhysics uses a flyback transformer that helps elevate the voltage.
+The design by ExcelPhysics uses a flyback transformer that helps elevate the voltage.
 It also includes an audio amp, a 555 timing chip to achieve the accurate modulation, and a 4Hz carrier signal.

 If you need other options…

 Similar to transparent ionic conduction speakers, these are quite innovative.
 If this technology isn’t for you, try learning from digital, electrodynamic, full-range, mid-range, woofer, subwoofer, and coaxial speakers.
 You can also consult piezoelectric, magnetostatic, and magnetostrictive, and planar magnetic ones.
 You can, too, delve into flat-panel loudspeakers, such as ribbon and electrostatic.
 The world is your oyster!